AVSimulation/SCANeR-Quick-Starts/Pages/HT_Install_SCANeR_studio/HT_Install_SCANeR_studio.md

 > **Info:** SCANeR studio can work in multi-machine on any architecture (workstation, simulator, HiL, Cloud) as long as all nodes (PC or VM) are on the same local network.

-> **Note:** For Trial use, leave unchecked.
-The version doesn't include multi-machine use.
+> **Note:** With the Trial installer, leave unchecked.
+The Trial version doesn't include multi-machine use.

 * Click ```Next```